s5e8825/android_device_samsung_a53x/README.md

-Device Tree For Samsung Galaxy A53 (WIP)
+Device Tree For The Samsung Galaxy A53 5G
+Powered By Exynos1280